 Freelancing doesn’t come easy.
 It is up to you to find work, which also means you are advertising yourself on a continual basis so that you can bring in a consistent income.
 On top of that, you are adding the journalism tasks which means you have to be someone who is reliable and committed to the job.

 Freelance journalism is a job that is not to be taken lightly.
-If you have what it takes to start this new journey and see it through to success, then this is the right career for you.
+If you have what it takes to see it through to success, then this is the right career for you.
 Don’t let fear hold you back; try something new and enhance your love of journalism knowledge.